bwaldon/usc-corpora/README.md

-# usc-silver
+# usc-corpora
-Silver constituency/dependency parses of the United States Code (and related experiments)
+Corpora of US statutory text (and related analyses)